CircuitMess/CircuitMess-Ringo/Installation.md

 ![alt text](https://www.circuitmess.com/wp-content/uploads/Pic1.png)

-If this is your first time meeting Arduino IDE - get familliar, you're going to use it a lot.
+**NOTE**: If this is your first time meeting Arduino IDE - get familliar, you're going to use it a lot.

 2. Go to **File** -> **Preferences**